We have a number of different teams that aim provide the very best outcomes for our citizens. Our adults social care teams include:

 The teams are based in three locations: Addenbrookes Hospital, Cambridge; Hinchingbrooke Hospital, Huntingdon; and Peterborough City Hospital.
 We also cover Queen Elizabeth Hospital and West Suffolk Hospital for Cambridgeshire people needing care and support upon discharge.

-The Young Adults Team sits within the Disability Social Care 0-25 Service, and is based at Scott House in Huntingdon (although flexible working arrangements will be in place for all staff post-Covid.)
+The Young Adults Team sits within the Disability Social Care 0-25 Service, and is based at Scott House in Huntingdon (although flexible working arrangements are in place for staff.)

 The Young Adult’s Team work with young people aged 16-25 years, across the whole county of Cambridgeshire, who have a diagnosed learning disability and require ongoing care and support in adulthood.
 Following the recent expansion of this team’s staffing structure, we have developed an exciting new way of working which sees all staff working in a highly supportive environment, being led by a high number of senior social workers, alongside the team manager.
 There are plenty of opportunities for ongoing professional development due to the varied nature of the role.
 Carefully managed caseloads reflect worker’s experience and skill set, along with a raft of opportunities for joint working with a range of departments and provider services, making this a really interesting and rewarding place to work.